 A strong pulse and a regular heartbeat are signs of a healthy heart.
 But as we age, the main artery from the heart (aorta) and blood vessels become thicker, stiffer, and less flexible.
 Hence, it causes resistance to proper blood flow and results in high blood pressure.
 The valves inside the heart, which control the direction of blood flow, also thicken and become stiffer over time.
 Therefore, putting us at a significantly higher risk for heart disease as we age.
-Studies have shown that an estimated 14.2% of adults aged 45 years and older reported having coronary heart disease (CHD), a stroke, or both.
+The Centers for Disease Control and Prevention has stated that an estimated 14.2% of adults aged 45 years and older reported having coronary heart disease (CHD), a stroke, or both.

 Heart disease often develops over time and the symptoms may vary for each individual.
 Recognizing the warning signs can prevent the elderly from developing further health complications.